Lang-8.com: Community

-As of December 2013, the website has over 750,000 registered members and continues to experience solid growth.
-However, users have been unable to register and are redirected to their other service, HiNative, which had about 240,000 users by the end of September 2016, since March 2017.
+From December 2013 until the website shut down, the website had over 750,000 registered members and experienced solid growth.
+However, users had been unable to register and have been redirected to their other service, HiNative, which had about 240,000 users by the end of September 2016, since March 2017.

-The user base is made up of people from over 190 countries, speaking around 90 different languages.
-The primary user base is Japanese, with approximately 30% of users originating from Japan.
+The user base was made up of people from over 190 countries, speaking around 90 different languages.
+The primary user base was Japanese, with approximately 30% of users originating from Japan.

 Awards

 In 2009, Lang-8.com received the Wish2009 IT Media Award with notable recognition for marketability.
 The Wish2009 is an event that showcases innovative startup web services.